-Each student is responsible for his/her own transportation to and from the assigned agencies.
-The School of Nursing follows the Viterbo University travel policy. (rev.2020)
+Students are responsible for their own transportation to and from the assigned agencies.
+The School of Nursing follows the Viterbo University travel policy. (rev. 2022)

 Use of Electronic Devices

 The use of personal electronic devices (e.g. cell phones, smart watches) for clinical purposes are not permitted.
 The personal use of electronic devices during scheduled clinical time, except during breaks away from the patient care area, is prohibited.
 Anyone found using them will receive an unsatisfactory evaluation for that day and be asked to leave the clinical setting. (rev. 2020)